-No strategic investments were disposed for the years ended December 31, 2022 and 2021, and there were no transfers of any cumulative gain or loss within equity relating to these investments.
+No strategic investments were disposed for the year ended December 31, 2022, and there was no transfers of any cumulative gain or loss within equity relating to these investments.

 For the disclosure of market risk, please refer to note 6(28).